Section 'Sub' Navigation:

 Year 1 includes courses in anatomy, pharmaceutical chemistry, pharmaceutics, bioinformatics and an introduction to the practice of pharmacy.

 Year 2 is devoted to pre-clinical biomedical and biological subjects.
 Pharmacy students are enrolled in courses with first year medical students.
 These courses include cell biology and biochemistry, organ physiology, pharmacology, neurosciences and endocrinology, reproduction and metabolism.
 Supplementary courses specific to the needs of pharmacy students, such as additional coursework in pharmacology, drug study design and pharmacy practice are also offered.

 Year 3 builds on the basic sciences provided in Year 2 with courses in microbiology, pathology, histology, laboratory medicine, pharmacology and biopharmaceutics.
 Portions of these courses are taken with medical students.
 A course in therapeutics begins the process of applying the knowledge gained in the basic sciences to the clinical management of patients.

 Year 4 is devoted entirely to clinical clerkships where students learn to apply the skills and knowledge obtained in the curriculum in a variety of clinical settings.
 Many of these clerkship experiences take place at UCSD-affiliated medical centers, such as UCSD Medical Center - Hillcrest, UCSD Medical Center - La Jolla, The Veteran's Administration Medical Center in La Jolla, and San Diego Children's Hospital and Medical Center.
 In addition, many other facilities throughout the region are utilized and clerkship experiences in the biotechnology companies and research facilities adjacent to the UCSD campus are being implemented.

 The common required and elective coursework taken by pharmacy and medical students and clerkship experiences where medical and pharmacy students work closely together have been created to foster the development of cooperation between the professions as well as develop an appreciation for the unique roles that each provides to the care of patients.

-This program is available to students who entered UCSD as normal freshman in the Fall of2011, and who declared one of the majors offered in the Department of Chemistry & Biochemistry.
-(Students who were enrolled at UCSD prior to Fall 2011 and transfer students are not eligible for this program.)
+This program is available to students who entered UCSD as normal freshman in the Fall of 2012, and are a declared Pharmacological Chemistry major in the Department of Chemistry & Biochemistry.
+(Students who were enrolled at UCSD prior to Fall 2012 and transfer students are not eligible for this program.)